lupeski/rn-stylish/README.md

 }
 ```

-**Note - Theme Switching (Dual-Theme Mode Only):** Use the `useThemeControl` hook to allow users to switch between light, dark, and system themes.
+**Note - ThemeMode Switching (Dual-Theme Mode Only):** Use the `useThemeControl` hook to allow users to switch between light, dark, and system themes.
 This hook is returned from `configureTheme()` and must be imported from where you configured your theme, not from the rn-stylish package directly.

 ```javascript
 import {useThemeControl} from './themes';